rob-p/CMSC423_F21/course-materials.md

 ## Course Policies

-**Coursework and grading**: The coursework will consist of small programming assignments, a couple of larger projects, a midterm exam and a final exam.
+**Coursework and grading**: The coursework will consist of a number of different programming projects, a midterm exam and a final exam.
 The breakdown of weights for these different assignments will be as follows:

 - Programming assignments - 40%
 - Midterm 1 - 15%